An Electric Hoist Makes Your Bulk Bag Unloader Safer

 Focus on safety, durability and operational efficiency.
 Don't think of it as buying steel (some vendors will tout how much their lines weigh!) - rather think about the material flowing in one end of your building and finished product out the other.

 You’ll need a bag dump station.
-Maybe an electric hoist and trolley with good lift speed.
+Maybe electric hoist away bags and trollies with good lift speed.
 You may possibly need some dosing and feeding components, processing equipment and a receiving hopper.
 Dust collection is often an integral bulk bag unloading feature.
 The bottom line: no two bulk bag fillers are the same.

 If you're thinking about buying a big bag discharge system, check out our online configurator.
 Answer a couple questions about who you are, then three to four questions about your application, and voila, we immediately provide an engineering drawing and a quote.